LET US KNOW WHAT YOU THINK

 4 sprigs of thyme

-70ml good quality chicken or vegetable stock
+70ml good quality veg or chicken stock

 Directions